 Originally founded in 1845 as Queen’s College, Galway, National University of Ireland (NUI), Galway is today regarded as one of the country’s most prestigious universities with a worldwide reputation for scholarship and teaching.
 Since the 1960s, the university has experienced significant and continuous growth, both in its stock of buildings, facilities, and physical resources, with an enrollment now exceeding 15,000 students.

 BC students at NUI Galway are completely integrated into the Irish university system.
 An orientation provided by the International Student Officer at Galway introduces students to life in the city and at the university.
-The BC on-site coordinator helps with all accademic questions.
+The BC on-site coordinator teaches a mandatory Irish Studies course and helps with academic support.
 BC Arts and Sciences students may attend in Fall or for the Full Year only.